todorovski-m/loss-allocation/README.md

 | Load 5 |           |       | -0.073 | 0.385  |         |  0.311 |
 | Total  |   13.640  | 0     | -0.083 | 0.742  | 1.312   | 15.611 |

-There is no loss allocated to load at bus 4 since it is locally supplied by the generator at the same bus.
-Similarly, there is no loss allocated to generator at bus 2 since its all current is locally consumed by the load at bus 2.
+There is no loss allocated to load at node 4 since it is locally supplied by the generator at the same node.
+Similarly, there is no loss allocated to generator at node 2 since its all current is locally consumed by the load at node 2.

 In case we would like to allocate a single loss portion to each load an generator we must adopt a rule for loss sharing between loads and generator.
 In function `la_split` we consider a case where generators and loads are both responsible for half of the total losses.
 By executing